If you love group fitness training, F45 and Orangetheory are some of the best studios around.

-Orangetheory is more corporate and consistent from location to location, which is good if you’re just getting started.
+Orangetheory is more corporate and consistent from location to location, which makes Orangetheory better than F45 if you’re just getting started as a beginner.
 If you’re a little more advanced and want to kick your fitness up a notch, you’ll love F45 and you’ll find it a better fit for your goals.

 Each of these options makes a great fit, but it depends greatly on your goals.
 So, in this article, let’s take a look at some of the pros, cons, and differences between Orangetheory vs F45.

 At specialized gyms like Orangetheory or F45, you pay a lot more than your standard gym membership fee.

 However, you get a ton of value for your money at studios like these.

 You’ll never have a bad or ineffective workout here — every class is well-designed and led by a world-class instructor.